shaikhabuzer0/verification/_posts/2025-09-03-UVM-RAL-Model-Concepts.md

 **Desired value:** the value which you want to write into the hardware register
 **Mirrored value:** the value which is actually present inside the hardware register, this value gets updated after each write/read txn

+Note: to get the actual values of dut register we have to make use of predictor, otherwise we won't be able to know the dut register values, or we won't be able to use get_mirrored_value(), mirrored() methods.
+One can enable implicit predictor using set_auto_preci(1) method

 Example:
 initially both values are 0's
 desired=0, dut=0, mirrored=0